 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Alternative Character Interpretation: A lot of arguments could be made that Qui-Gon Jinn is actually quite an unethical Jedi by excessively using the force to cheat, swindle and practically steal; even if the ends justify the means.
-Examples include using the mind trick on Boss Nass to acquire an underwater vessel that he trashed without any hint of him repaying this, trying to scam Watto out of a ship part he had with a currency he has no real use for, and then later fixing a legitimate bet with him over Anakin, his mother and a racing pod part to his advantage.
+A lot of arguments could be made that Qui-Gon Jinn is actually quite an unethical Jedi by excessively using the force to cheat, swindle and practically steal; even if the ends justify the means.
+Examples include using the mind trick on Boss Nass to acquire an underwater vessel that he trashed without any hint of him repaying this, and trying to scam Watto out of a ship part he had with a currency he has no real use for.

 In this film, Anakin doesn't seem to have any real gripes about being raised as a slave from birth.
 If anything, he seems to have more angst about being freed, since it means leaving his mother behind.
 This a bit ironic, considering one of the biggest complaints about Anakin's portrayal in the next two films is that he's too angsty.

 Related to the above, Qui-Gon seems surprisingly okay with separating a young child from his mother for life (even if it's the only way to save him from slavery), and treats it more as a simple necessity than a difficult moral choice.
 See Alternative Character Interpretation above.

 This is justified though since normally children with high enough medichlorian counts were seperated from their families and brought to the temple as early as their infant years.
 It happened all the time, standard procedure.